 - High Trustpilot score

 Rise Credit is not accredited to the Better Business Bureau, but the organization awarded them an excellent A+ rating.
-It also receives an excellent rating on Trustpilot, who analyze reviews from around the globe, where it received a score of 4.6/5.
+It also receives an excellent rating on Trustpilot, who analyze reviews from around the globe, where it receives a score of 4.5 out of 5.

 Rise Credit does not have an online calculator like many payday loan companies have and so the quote process does require customers to enter personal details.
 The application process can take just a few seconds according to its website and funds can, in theory, be released the next business day.